I don’t know about you, but when I was drinking, I found it impossible to imagine enjoying anything without alcohol involved.

 I had a couple of boring, hard-work conversations with people I had nothing in common with, walked around the house, mingling, forcing a smile and wanting to leave.

 Fast forward an hour or so and I’m having a laugh with someone that I discover I get on well with – she’s really easy to talk to and isn’t drinking because she’s driving.
 She has a great sense of humour and is making me laugh.
 It feels good to be connecting with someone in an authentic and real way.

 Shortly afterwards, we make our excuses and leave.
 I drive us home and we share a conversation and a laugh at some of the funny conversations we have had.
 (And, to be totally honest, we get a bit superior about the some of the people we don’t have much in common with).

-We’re in bed by midnight with teeth scrubbed and Kindle in hand and wake up fresh the next morning and crack on with our plans for the day.
+We’re in bed by midnight and wake up fresh the next morning and crack on with our plans for the day.